 If you used Homebrew to install fish on a macOS or if you used the Mac installer available on fishshell.com to install fish, type the following two commands in Warp:

-for Macs running Apple Silicon.
-So, if you used Homebrew to install fish on a Mac with Apple Silicon, the location of the executable is - /opt/homebrew/bin/fish
+Why the different locations?
+The location of fish depends on how it was installed.
+Homebrew installs programs under /usr/local on Macs running Intel processors, but under /opt/homebrew for Macs running Apple Silicon.
+So, if you used Homebrew to install fish on a Mac with Apple Silicon, the location of the executable is - /opt/homebrew/bin/fish.

-You can identify where fish is installed by running which fish
+You can identify where fish is installed by running which fish.

 Using PowerShell (pwsh) with Warp on macOS